Passing Common Sense Gun Legislation

 I believe in and support the Second Amendment.
 I believe that individuals across our district, state, and country who operate guns with care and safety should be allowed to exercise the right to do so.
 I grew up in a gun-owning family, and when I served as an intelligence officer alongside the military in Iraq, I was trained on and carried a Glock 17 handgun and an M-4 semi-automatic weapon.
 My husband, who served in the U.S. Army for 30 years, carried a weapon every day he was deployed.

 But I also believe we need to be honest that gun violence presents a serious national security and public health issue.
 And it is precisely because of my experience both operating firearms and working in national security that I believe we must pass common-sense gun safety legislation.
 We must prohibit terrorists, the mentally ill, and domestic abusers from obtaining guns.
 And as an Army wife, I do not believe ordinary citizens should be able to easily obtain weapons or materiel that allow them to outgun their local police or military.

 Mass shootings and gun violence are a threat to the security of our families, our communities, and our schools.
 No parent should fear for their child’s safety after dropping them off for class.
-I believe the only person who should carry a weapon in a school is a trained, security professional, hired by the school to be there.
-We’ve seen longstanding inaction from our representatives in Congress to move forward on common-sense legislation.
 Failing to do all we can to protect our children is a failure to put the public first – and in my view, a dereliction of duty to address one of the nation’s pressing security issues.